-Peel and coarsely grate four large potatoes.
-Squeeze out as much water as you can from the grated potatoes.
+Peel and coarsely grate 500g potatoes.
+Squeeze out as much water as you can from them*.

-Put in a mixing bowl with two eggs and 1/3 cup matzoh meal (or substitute with a mixture of half flour and fine breadcrumbs).
-Season with some sea salt (about 1 tsp).
+Put in a mixing bowl with 1 egg and 60ml matzoh meal (or substitute with a mixture of half flour and fine breadcrumbs), season with 1 tsp sea salt and mix well (I like to use my hands).

-Heat up a good glug of rapeseed oil in a pan to medium-high.
+Heat up a good glugg of rapeseed oil in a pan to medium-high.
 Using a small scooper (or spoon) drop small, rounded mixtures into the pan (about one or two mouthfuls full), and flatten them a bit with a spatula as the bottom starts to crisp.
-Continue cooking till they crisp up nicely to a golden brown and flip over to crisp the other side.
-Once they achieve an all-over tan then transfer to a baking tray.
+Continue cooking till they crisp up nicely to a golden brown, and flip over to crisp the other side.
+Once they achieve an all-over tan, transfer to a baking tray.
 You may need to add more oil as you go along.

-Serve with a dollop of chive sour cream dip (mix 1/2 cup sour cream, with 1 tbsp horseradish cream and 1/4 up snipped chives) and top with a small piece of folded-over smoked salmon.
+Serve with a dollop of chive sour cream dip (mix 1/2 cup sour cream with 1 tbsp horseradish cream and 1/4 cup snipped chives) and top with a small piece of folded-over smoked salmon and a sprig of chives to garnish.

 Discover more from The Food Diaries